 Go Jungle Trekking

-Of course, jungle trekking in Batu Kataka is top of the to-do list!
-While there’s no guarantee you’ll see some of the more elusive wild animals like orangutans or siamang gibbons, the chances are pretty decent.
-And at least you know that when you DO see them, they are 100 percent wild-born, wild living animals.
+Of course, jungle trekking in Batu Katak is top of the to-do list!
+While there’s no guarantee you’ll see some of the more elusive wild animals like orangutans or siamang gibbons, the chances are pretty decent – particularly during fruit season.

 We LOVE trekking here and have been many times, from half-day treks to three-night expeditions.
 You’ll come across the most photogenic rivers you’ll ever see, dotted with pools for bathing in and waterfalls that will refresh your body and soul after a day of trekking.
 It’s truly an unmissable spot.

 You shouldn’t have to worry about irresponsible tourism here (fingers crossed it stays that way).
-Most of the local guides understand about respecting the animals and keeping their distance.
+The local guides understand about respecting the animals and keeping their distance.
 But if you’re concerned, it might pay to check out our blog on How to Choose a Responsible Guide (and why it’s so important).

 Yup, you heard us right!
-The local villagers are continually thinking of ways to help the environment and give value to tourists.
+The local villagers are continually thinking of ways to help the environment and provide value to tourists.
 The most recent initiative is the addition of beehives!

-You can visit Mr Kelingi to see the work he’s doing and learn all about the process of bees and honeymaking, as well as buying some delicious jungle honey to sample.
-Ask when you’re there about how to do this.
+You can visit Mr Kelingi to see the work he’s doing and learn all about the process of bees and honeymaking, as well as buy some delicious jungle honey to sample.
+Ask your guesthouse or guide about how to do this.

 Karonese culture has its own language, cuisine, dance, music, and customs.